-Air France operated their first Boeing 747-100 on the 3rd of June 1970, a few months after the debut of the aircraft with Pan Am.
-Air France deployed their first 747 on their lucrative New York to Paris route.
+Air France operated its first Boeing 747-100 on June 3rd, 1970.
+This was just a few months after the aircraft had made its debut with Pan Am.
+Air France deployed its first 747 on the lucrative Paris-New York route.

-The Air France flagship 747-400 could carry 432 passengers across two classes, with business in the lower deck nose of the plane and the rest economy.
-The upper deck was reserved for Flying Blue members and offered economy seats with two inches more legroom, however, they were rare seats to get and were nearly always sold out.
+The Air France flagship 747-400 had a capacity of 432 passengers in a two-class configuration.
+Business class was situated in the plane’s nose on the lower deck, with the remainder of the aircraft being configured in economy class.
+The upper deck was reserved for Flying Blue members and offered economy seats with two inches more legroom.
+However, these rare seats were tricky to get hold of, as they were nearly always sold out.

-The Boeing 747 would be the world’s biggest commercial passenger aircraft for 37 years, until the launch of the Airbus A380 in the 2000s.
+The Boeing 747 would be the world’s largest commercial passenger aircraft for 37 years.
+It was eventually surpassed Airbus launched the A380 commercially in 2007.

-Whilst many will blame the rise of the A380 with far less fuel burn per seat for spelling the end of the four-engine 747, it is actually the increase in more frequency rather than the capacity that led to Air France choosing to retire the type.
+Many point to the rise of the A380, with its much lower fuel burn per seat, as what spelled the end for Air France’s Boeing 747 fleet.
+However, it was actually the increase in frequency, rather than the capacity, that led to Air France choosing to retire the type.

-“More than 45 years after the first flight from Paris to New York on 3 June 1970 by the aircraft affectionately known as the Jumbo Jet, the Company salutes with emotion the last flight of this legendary and easily-recognizable aircraft.”
+“More than 45 years after the first flight, from Paris to New York on June 3rd 1970, by the aircraft affectionately known as the Jumbo Jet, the company [emotionally] salutes the last flight of this legendary and easily-recognizable aircraft.”